GitHub

 }

 This is similar to creating a document, however the document must also contain a _rev field (in addition to _id), otherwise the write will be rejected.
-This ensures that you dont accidently overwrite changes to a document.
+This ensures that you don't accidentally overwrite changes to a document.

 You can test that this works by checking a todo item and refreshing the page.
 It should stay checked.